timgrady92/splunk-bots/README.md

 | cyberchef infield='cmd' operation="FromHex"
 | table cmd
 ```
-### Using a custom lookup table (.csv) to ignore IP ranges AND regex to search for specific file extensions in order to identify downloads from internal servers
+### Using a custom lookup table (.csv) to ignore specific IP ranges, using regex to search for specific file extensions in order to identify local resources being download from remote machines

 ```
 index=botsv3 earliest=0 http_status=200